 Thank you for your interest in the CNA Certification Program and for pursuing your specialty certification credential!

-Licensed/registered practical nurses: CNA membership is now available to you — visit our membership webpage for fees, benefits and instructions on how to join.
-Members receive a significant discount on their certification application fees.
+Registered psychiatric and licensed/registered practical nurses: CNA membership is now available to you — visit our membership webpage for fees, benefits and instructions on how to join.
+Members receive a significant discount on their certification application.

 Care to Be the Best!

-Join the growing network of more than 16,000 CNA-certified RNs at the leading edge of health care.
+Join the growing network of more than 16,000 CNA-certified nurses at the leading edge of health care.

-- Recognized nationally for your practice excellence and commitment to lifelong learning
+- Recognized nationally for their practice excellence and commitment to lifelong learning

-- Valued by employers, because your certification demonstrates specialized knowledge and brings many benefits to organizations
+- Valued by employers, because their certification demonstrates specialized knowledge and brings many benefits to organizations

 For nurses in Quebec, CNA certification is accredited by the Ordre des infirmières et infirmiers du Québec.
 Obtaining certification can be claimed as 36 continuous learning accredited hours

 ||Jan.
 9 – March 2